FrancesCoronel/personal-website-v3/site/content/adventures/2015-06-04-fullstack-foundations-goldman-sachs.md

 * **The Instructors**
   * The average developer salary is about \$80K in NYC so I'll just guess that's how much pay their instructors.
   * So with that in mind, \$80K/12 month = roughly \$7K and \$7K times 4 months = \$28K
-  * However, realistically speaking, I'm really just spending about half of that 4 months face to face with the instructor, so…
+  * However, realistically speaking, I'm really just spending about half of that 4 months face to face with the instructor, so...
   * `= around $14K in total for 4 months per instructor`
 * **A Supportive Environment**
   * **Who knows** how much that costs?
   * Well, what I can do is estimate the cost of the building floor itself which is probably around \$250K per year (maybe more).
-So roughly \$21K per month… ergo it's around \$84K in total for 4 months
+So roughly \$21K per month... ergo it's around \$84K in total for 4 months
-  * However, I don't take up that much space so realistically speaking we can split that cost by 70 since that's how many people are usually there at any given time - which turns into…
+  * However, I don't take up that much space so realistically speaking we can split that cost by 70 since that's how many people are usually there at any given time - which turns into...
   * `= around $1.2K in total for 4 months per instruc11tor`
 * **Other Stuff**
   * I'm tired of guesstimating but they probably have to worry about the costs for the other software they use (like Learndot whose standard plan is \$500/month) throughout the program and snacks/snacks to appease the newbie programmers like myself.
 We just :heart: snacks and swag.
-  * Anyways, so going out on a limb here, I'll say…
+  * Anyways, so going out on a limb here, I'll say...
   * `= around $500 in total for 4 months for other stuff`

 So, with all that, we can calculate how much they're really spending on each student, like me.